-(b) Do any deviations from your written policies or standard commercial sales practices disclosed in the above
+- (b) Do any deviations from your written policies or standard commercial sales practices disclosed in the above chart ever result in better discounts (lower prices) or concessions than indicated?
+YES____NO.
+If YES, explain deviations in accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience.

-(5) If you are a dealer/reseller without significant sales to the general public, you should provide manufacturers' information required by paragraphs(1) through (4) above for each item/SIN offered, if the manufacturer's sales under any resulting contract are expected to exceed \$500,000.
+- (5) If you are a dealer/reseller without significant sales to the general public, you should provide manufacturers' information required by paragraphs(1) through (4) above for each item/SIN offered, if the manufacturer's sales under any resulting contract are expected to exceed \$500,000.
 You must also obtain written authorization from the manufacturer(s) for Government access, at any time before award or before agreeing to a modification, to the manufacturer's sales records for the purpose of verifying the information submitted by the manufacturer.
 The information is required in order to enable the Government to make a determination that the offered price is fair and reasonable.
 To expedite the review and processing of offers, you should advise the manufacturer(s) of this requirement.
 The contracting officer may require the information be submitted on electronic media with commercially available spreadsheet(s).
 The information may be provided by the manufacturer directly to the Government.
 If the manufacturer's item(s) is being offered by multiple dealers/resellers, only one copy of the requested information should be submitted to the Government.
-In addition, you must submit the following information along with a listing of contact information regarding each of the manufacturer's contact point, telephone number, and FAX number) for each model offered by SIN:
+In addition, you must submit the following information along with a listing of contact information regarding each of the manufacturers whose products and/or services are included in the offer (include the manufacturer's name, address, the manufacturer's contact point, telephone number, and FAX number) for each model offered by SIN:

-(a) Manufacturer's Name.
+- (a) Manufacturer's Name.

-(b) Manufacturer's Part Number.
+- (b) Manufacturer's Part Number.

-(c) Dealer's/Reseller's Part Number.
+- (c) Dealer's/Reseller's Part Number.

-(d) Product Description.
+- (d) Product Description.

-(e) Manufacturer's List Price.
+- (e) Manufacturer's List Price.

-(f) Dealer's/Reseller's percentage discount from list price or net prices.
+- (f) Dealer's/Reseller's percentage discount from list price or net prices.